LATEST: Joseph Ash Chesterfield achieves FORS Gold Read more

 Causes of corrosion

-• Chemicals: Acidic substances can corrode metals by attacking their surface.
+Acidic substances can corrode metals by attacking their surface.
 Industrial processes, pollution, and even natural sources like acid rain can introduce acids to the environment, increasing the risk of corrosion.
-Industrial companies, or those that work in construction or similar sectors, are at a higher risk.
+Certain industries, such as construction or agriculture, may have an increased prevalence of chemicals that may contribute to metal corrosion.

 Rusty steel